surgems/ec-events/content/collections/family-rides/ghost-train.md

         content:
           -
             type: text
-            text: 'Take a ride on the dark side Full of ghosts, ghouls and all things creepy it''s a scream!'
+            text: 'Not for the faint-hearted, this ghost train will have you jumping out of your skin.
+Shocks and surprises around every corner, from vampires to monsters, you''ll face your fears head on.  '
       -
+        type: paragraph
+        content:
+          -
-            type: hard_break
+            type: text
+            text: 'Take a ride to the dark side, full of ghosts, ghouls and all things creepy it''s a scream!'
           -
             type: hard_break
           -